-Every year (starting a year after you took up your present post) you should receive a reminder to arrange a peer review meeting Shortly following that meeting you will produce a MDR report (recorded on the Report Form).
+Every year (starting a year after you took up your present post) you will receive a reminder as to which part of the cycle you should follow for that year.

-The system of review in use in the Diocese of Carlisle is self-review, facilitated by a Reviewer.
-This means that you, as Reviewee, initiate the process, do some preparation and then have a structured conversation with your listener, who should help you to formulate some objectives.
+In the cycle year, peer to peer review, you, as Reviewee, initiate the process, do some preparation and then have a structured conversation with your listener, who should help you to formulate some objectives.
 You produce the record of this conversation, no-one else writes a report on you and your ministry during this process.